juanda99/koa2-rest-api-example/README.md

 # koa2-boilerplate for a REST API
-WIP:
-CRUD for entities users and employees (Mongoose).
-Authentication using passportjs
+WIP!!!!!!

+Just listing resources at the moment.

-## Import sample data
+## Sample data
 We will use users and companies collection in the test database.

 The following is a sample documents of the companies collection:

 ```